didactek/deft-log/README.md

     let logger = DeftLog.logger(label: "com.didactek.deft-mcp2221.hidapi") // .debug

 The settings are searched from start to end, looking for the first match against a label prefix.
-If no match is found, the default logLevel is unchanged as set by the initializer.
+If no match is found, the default logLevel (as set by the initializer) is unchanged .

 DeftLog.logger(label:) returns a Logger created from swift-log.
-It will be connnected to the bootstrapped logging backend in the usual manner.
+It will be connnected to the bootstrapped log handler backend in the usual manner.